nptyj/doc_simulation_ad/README.md

 5. Edit the docs/index.md document and save your changes.
 Your browser will auto-reload and you should see your updated documentation immediately.

-6. Deploying

-Read the Docs(https://readthedocs.org/) offers free documentation hosting.
+6. Read the Docs(https://readthedocs.org/) offers free documentation hosting.
 You can import your docs using Git.
 It supports MkDocs out-of-the-box.
 Follow the instructions on their site to arrange the files in your repository properly, create an account and point it at your publicly hosted repository.
 If properly configured, your documentation will update each time you push commits to your public repository.